lcrosenbaum/lcrosenbaum.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

-:wave: Hi, I'm Lars.
-I'm a computer scientist fascinated by how machine learning can solve real-world problems (though honestly in many cases a simple linear method is enough).
+:wave: Hi, I’m Lars.
+I'm a computer scientist passionate about using machine learning (or what we now call AI) to tackle real-world challenges (though honestly in many cases a simple linear method is enough)

-My background is in computational biology and chemistry, but I've spent my career developing various machine learning solutions — primarily for automated driving using point cloud data (atoms are also points, right?).
-This involved challenges like object detection, prediction, uncertainty estimation, and tracking.
-I also applied deep learning in the field of liquid biopsy, where I built a system for cell detection and tracking.
+My academic roots are in bio- and cheminformatics, but my career has focused on developing machine learning solutions, especially for automated driving using point cloud data (after all, atoms are just points in space, too!).
+This work has spanned object detection, prediction, uncertainty estimation, and tracking.
+I’ve also applied deep learning in liquid biopsy, designing systems for cell detection and tracking.

-These days, I'm particularly drawn to generative models and geometric deep learning.
-This blog is where I explore these areas and share what I learn.
+Lately, I’m especially intrigued by the broad spectrum of AI topics, from AI for software development and its societal impact to AI for scientific discovery.
+This blog is where I occasionally share my thoughts and insights.